davidklaing/davidklaing.github.io/pages/barabasi-the-formula.md

 ## Core takeaways

-The summarize the lessons from all of Barabási's laws, the path to success is simple:
+To summarize the lessons from all of Barabási's laws, the path to success is simple:

 - Patiently produce a large volume of work in public.
 - Build relationships and provide value to your community.